rakeshprakash91/multiSelect/README.md

 Create awesome new multiselect form elements.

-Provide 2 UL's with classNames multiDropDownSelect & multiDropDown respectively.
+Provide a UL with className multiDropDown.
 Inside the li, create a label field and enter the desired Values.